RoberVH/RoberVH/README.md

 ## What I’m working on now

-- Prototyping a demand-forecasting & price-optimization ML pipeline for retail, wiring **smart-contract checkpoints** for supply-chain events
+- Prototyping Machine Learning & Smart Contract application on Retail Industry
-- Exploring ZK proof patterns (Circom) and zkTLS-adjacent ideas for privacy-preserving identity and credential checks in Retail/Legal
+- Exploring ZK proof patterns (Circom) and zkTLS-adjacent ideas for privacy-preserving identity and credential checks in Retail/Legal Industries
-- Building a minimalist **HIIT timer** PWA (Next.js/TypeScript/Supabase).
+- Building a **HIIT timer** PWA (Next.js/TypeScript/Supabase).
 Built with AI-assisted development and human-in-the-loop review

 ## Contact